fialhorenato/fialhorenato.github.io/_posts/2015-02-09-git-opensource.md

 #### Documentation Bugs

-First thing to do before look for bugs is READ THE DOCUMENTATION.
+First thing to do before look for bugs is **READ THE DOCUMENTATION**.
 If during this reading you find something wrong, you can start to contribute.

 You can fix errors in writing, logic or examples of this documentation, it cannot be updated or something like this.